 Our financial statements contemplate the conduct of our operations in the normal course of business.
-We have incurred an accumulated deficit of \$904.4 million since inception and there can be no assurance that we will attain profitability.
+We have incurred an accumulated deficit of \$1,101.0 million since inception and there can be no assurance that we will attain profitability.
 The Company anticipates that it will have operating losses and net cash outflows in future periods.

 We are subject to risks common to late stage biopharmaceutical companies including, but not limited to, development of new drug candidates, dependence on key personnel, and the ability to obtain additional capital as needed to fund our future plans.
 Our liquidity will be impaired if sufficient additional capital is not available on terms acceptable to us.
-To date, we have funded operations primarily through sales of our common stock, contract payments under our collaboration agreements, sale of future royalties, debt financing arrangements and issuances, government grants and interest income.
-Until we achieve profitable operations, we intend to continue to fund operations through payments from strategic collaborations, additional sales of equity and debt securities, grants and debt financings.
+To date, we have funded operations primarily through sales of our common stock, contract payments under our collaboration agreements, sale of future royalties, debt financing arrangements, government grants and interest income.
+Until we achieve profitable operations, we intend to continue to fund operations through payments from strategic collaborations, additional sales of equity securities, grants and debt financings.
 We have never generated revenues from commercial sales of our drugs and may not have drugs to market for at least several years, if ever.
 Our success is dependent on our ability to enter into new strategic collaborations and/or raise additional capital and to successfully develop and market one or more of our drug candidates.
-As a result, we may choose to raise additional capital through equity or debt financings to continue to fund operations in the future.
 We cannot be certain that sufficient funds will be available from such a financing or through a collaborator when required or on satisfactory terms.
 Additionally, there can be no assurance that our drug candidates will be accepted in the marketplace or that any future products can be developed or manufactured at an acceptable cost.
 These factors could have a material adverse effect on our future financial results, financial position and cash flows.

-Based on the current status of our research and development activities, we believe that our existing cash, cash equivalents and investments will be sufficient to fund cash requirements for at least the next 12 months from the filing date of this Quarterly Report on Form 10-Q. If, at any time, our prospects for financing research and development programs decline, we may decide to reduce research and development expenses by delaying, discontinuing or reducing funding of one or more of our research or development programs.
+Based on the current status of our research and development activities, we believe that our existing cash, cash equivalents and investments will be sufficient to fund cash requirements for at least the next 12 months from the filing date of this Quarterly Report on Form 10-Q. If, at any time, our prospects for financing our research and development programs decline, we may decide to reduce research and development expenses by delaying, discontinuing or reducing our funding of one or more of our research or development programs.
 Alternatively, we might raise funds through strategic collaborations, public or private financings or other arrangements.
 Such funding, if needed, may not be available on favorable terms, or at all.
-These financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.